artof-ilvo/artof-ilvo.github.io/docs/source/index.rst

 Implement carrier
 ^^^^^^^^^^^^^^^^^
-The machine manufacturer `Lambers LMB <https://lambers-lmb.be/>`_ developed the implement carrier, mainly used for seeding field trails.
+The ARTOF framework was integrated on an implement carrier of the machine manufacturer `Lambers LMB® <https://lambers-lmb.be/>`_.
-The ARTOF framework was implemented as an after-market kit to support steering guidance while seeding.
+The platform is mainly used for seeding field trails.
+The after-market installation of ARTOF supports auto guidance while seeding.

 |fig_lambers_seeding| |fig_lambers_static|